nextleap-project/countermitm/source/online-cc.rst

 - Cross-referenced chains allow for keeping consistency across contacts cryptographic information, making (temporary) isolation attacks harder:

-  -> if A and B know C's head imprint through D - a contact both share with C (but not each other)... they can verify that neither C nor C's provider equivocate on any gossiped email
+  -> if A and B know C's head imprint... they can verify that neither C nor C's provider equivocate on any gossiped email

-- ordered history of keys allows determining which is the later one of two available keys
+- claim chains provide an ordered history of keys.
+This allows determining which is the later one of two available keys.

 - on device loss key history could be recovered from claim chains through peers who serve as an entry point. (claims might remain unreadable though.)